-We have been, and may in the future be, involved in legal proceedings and commercial or contractual disputes, which could have an adverse impact on our profitability and consolidated financial position.
+We have been, and may in the future be, involved in legal proceedings and commercial or contractual disputes, which could have an adverse impact on our profitability and condensed consolidated financial position.

 We may be involved in legal proceedings and commercial or contractual disputes that, from time to time, are significant.
 These are typically claims that arise in the normal course of business including, without limitation, commercial or contractual disputes, including warranty claims and other disputes with potential customers and suppliers, intellectual property matters, personal injury claims, environmental issues, tax matters and employment matters.
-For example, on January 21, 2022, two former machine operator employees filed a putative wage and hour class action lawsuit against Enovix and co-defendant Legendary Staffing, Inc. in the Superior Court of California, County of Alameda.
+For example, on January 21, 2022, two former machine operator employees filed a putative wage and hour class action lawsuit against Enovix and codefendant Legendary Staffing, Inc. in the Superior Court of California, County of Alameda.
 The case is captioned Sopheak Prak & Ricardo Pimentel v Enovix Corporation and Legendary Staffing, Inc., 22CV005846.
 The Prak complaint alleges, among other things, on a putative class-wide basis, that the defendants failed to pay all overtime wages and committed meal period, rest period and wage statement violations under the California Labor Code and applicable Wage Orders.
 The plaintiffs are seeking unpaid wages, statutory penalties and interest, and reasonable costs and attorney fees.
+In September 2022, we began the mediation process with the plaintiff.